pablonudel/holbertonschool-printf/README.md

 * Function Prototypes: Declare all function prototypes in a main.h header file.

-* eader Files: Include guards must be present in all header files.
+* header Files: Include guards must be present in all header files.

 * _putchar Function: If needed, you must implement the _putchar function yourself.